mit-han-lab/VisCompare/README.md

 filename2: prompt2
 filename3: prompt3
 ```
 Here, `filename` refers to the media file name without the file extension.
 For an example, refer to [example.yaml](captions/example.yaml).
-Once added, your caption file will appear as an option under "Path to the Caption File."
+Once added, your caption file will appear as an option under **Path to the Caption File**.

 ### Save and Load
 You can save the application's current state by clicking the **Save** button and entering a save path.
 The state is saved as a YAML file in the `configs` folder.
 To load a saved state, click the **Load** button and select the desired file path.